embrace-io/embrace-docs/content/android/integration/breadcrumbs.md

 ---
 # Add a Breadcrumb

-## Adding Context to Sessions
+## Adding Relevant Information to Sessions

 Embrace can collect basic session data and crashes as you've already seen in the [Crash Reporting]({{< relref "/android/integration/crash-reporting" >}}) and [Session Reporting]({{< relref "/android/integration/session-reporting" >}}) sections.
-Embrace can also collect your logging data and include it as context within your sessions.
+Embrace can also collect your logging data and include it as relevant information and details to enrich your sessions.
 Here's how you add a Breadcrumb to the session.

 ```java